Rushikeshlawand/My_Notes/Intetview Preparations/ALL JAVA INTERVIEW QUESTIONS.md

 other system despite hardware or software being used which makes Java platform independent.

 <h2>What are the top Java Features?</h2>
-Simple: Java is quite simple to understand and the syntax Platform Independent: Java is platform independent means we can run the same program in any software and hardware and will get the same result.
+Simple: Java is quite simple to understand and the syntax<br>
+Platform Independent: Java is platform independent means we can run the same program in any software and hardware and will get the same result.<br>
 Interpreted: Java is interpreted as well as a compiler-based language. <br>
-Robust: features like Garbage collection, exception handling, etc that make the language robust.
+Robust: features like Garbage collection, exception handling, etc that make the language robust.<br>
-Object-Oriented: Java is an object-oriented language that supports the concepts of class,  objects, four pillars of OOPS, etc.
+Object-Oriented: Java is an object-oriented language that supports the concepts of class,  objects, four pillars of OOPS, etc. <br>
-Secured: As we can directly share an application with the user without sharing the actual program makes Java a secure language.
+Secured: As we can directly share an application with the user without sharing the actual program makes Java a secure language. <br>
-High Performance:  faster than other traditional interpreted programming languages.
+High Performance:  faster than other traditional interpreted programming languages.<br>
-Dynamic: supports dynamic loading of classes and interfaces.
+Dynamic: supports dynamic loading of classes and interfaces.<br>
-Distributed: feature of Java makes us able to access files by calling the methods from any machine connected.
+Distributed: feature of Java makes us able to access files by calling the methods from any machine connected.<br>
-Multithreaded: deal with multiple tasks at once by defining multiple threads Architecture Neutral: it is not dependent on the architecture.
+Multithreaded: deal with multiple tasks at once by defining multiple threads<br>
+Architecture Neutral: it is not dependent on the architecture.<br>

 <h2>Introduction to JDK</h2>
 The Java Development Kit (JDK) is a comprehensive software package provided by Oracle Corporation for Java development.